Bandwidth/python-sdk/docs/CallsApi.md

 Get Calls

-Returns a max of 10000 calls, sorted by `createdTime` from oldest to newest.  **NOTE:** If the number of calls in the account is bigger than `pageSize`, a `Link` header (with format `<{url}>; rel=\"next\"`) will be returned in the response.
+Returns a max of 10000 calls, sorted by `createdTime` from oldest to newest.

+**NOTE:** If the number of calls in the account is bigger than `pageSize`, a `Link` header (with format `<{url}>; rel="next"`) will be returned in the response.
 The url can be used to retrieve the next page of call records.
 Also, call information is kept for 7 days after the calls are hung up.
 If you attempt to retrieve information for a call that is older than 7 days, you will get an empty array [] in response.

 ### Example